 Additional Professional Training

-Fall 2017 Affiliation with the Hannah Arendt Center for Politics and Humanities at Bard College
+Fall 2017 Visiting Scholar at the Hannah Arendt Center for Politics and Humanities at Bard College

 Summer 2017 Adult Literacy Tutor Training, Ulster Literacy Association, Kingston, NY